MikeMcQuaid/GitInPractice/01-IntroductionToDistributedVersionControl.md

 ![Rebasing branches](diagrams/01-Rebasing.png)

 In this case Seth wanted to rebase his feature branch on top of the current stable branch.
 He perhaps wanted to do this to include all the bug fixes from the stable branch but did not want to merge.
-In this case the rebase has changed the parent of the commit from the 2.3 release commit to the 2.4 release commit.
+In this case the rebase has changed the parent of the commit from the 2.3 release commit to the 2.4 release commit; anything included in the 2.4 release will now be in the feature branch.

-Don't worry about why you might want to rebase rather than merge yet; we'll cover this in more detail later in the book.
-All that's necessary to know for now is that it's a different approach to a merge that can be used for a similar outcome (pulling changes from one branch into another).
+We'll cover rebasing in more detail later in the book.
+All that's necessary to remember for now is that it's a different approach to a merge that can be used for a similar outcome (pulling changes from one branch into another).

 ## Remote Repositories: exchanging commits with another computer

 ![Remote workflow](diagrams/01-RemoteWorkflow.png)

 Typically when using version control you will want to share your commits (or branches) with other people using other computers.
 With a traditional, _centralized version control system_ (such as Subversion or CVS) the repository is usually stored on another machine.
 As you make a commit it is sent over the network, checked that it can apply (there may be other changes since you last checked) and then committed to the version control system where others can see it.